tanyuanru/tanyuanru.github.io/_pages/about.md

 .project-text {
   line-height: 1.5;
 }

+.keyword {
+  color: #61D04F;
+  font-weight: 500;
+}
 </style>

+<h2>Projects I’m Excited About</h2>

 <!-- ONA -->
 <div class="project-row">
   <img src="/images/ona-logo.png" alt="ONA Icon" class="project-image" />
   <div class="project-text">
-    <h3><strong>Ordered Network Analysis (ONA)</strong></h3>
+    <h3>📈 <strong>Ordered Network Analysis (ONA)</strong></h3>

-    ONA extends Epistemic Network Analysis (ENA) to model how ideas unfold over time in discourse.
-I led its development to help researchers visualize and compare temporal patterns in learning and communication.
-It has been used in education, healthcare, and other domains.
+    I led the development of ONA, a network technique to model, visualize, and statistically compare temporal structures in discourse data.
+Built on the widely used Epistemic Network Analysis (ENA), ONA has been applied in education, healthcare, and other domains.

-    We describe the method in <a href="https://doi.org/10.1007/978-3-031-22319-1_8">this paper</a>, and walk through implementation in <a href="https://doi.org/10.4324/9781003371300-37">this tutorial</a>.
+    If you're interested in ONA, we introduce the method in <a href="https://link.springer.com/chapter/10.1007/978-3-031-31726-2_8">this paper</a>, and walk through how to use the R package in <a href="https://link.springer.com/chapter/10.1007/978-3-031-54464-4_18">this tutorial</a>.

-    Use ONA via <a href="https://epistemicanalytics.org/tools/">this web tool</a>.
+    Not an R user?
+You can also try ONA via the <a href="https://www.epistemicanalytics.org/our-projects/">ENA web tool</a>.
   </div>
 </div>